N1koJones/N1koJones/README.md

-Hello.
-This is a project (or standalone code) from Niko Jones.
+Hello world!

 This code may include, but is not limited to:

-- School work
+- School projects
 - Personal projects
 - Resume projects